 The application launchers allow launching coral applications.
 Directly from and within the CorelDraw.

-One other note here is that if you have installed.
-Third-party plugins with CorelDraw they also can be accessed from here as.
+One other note here is that if you have installed it.
+Third-party plugins with CorelDraw also can be accessed from here as.

 Now take a look at the interactive property bar or context censor property bar.

 The interactive property bar directly below the standard toolbar.
 It gives additional capacities to tools and objects that are selected.

 I have pick tools selected from the toolbar.